The Board is responsible for the management and strategic development of Chisholm Institute with a number of objectives:

 Carmel Cammarano (Staff Elected Director)

-Carmel has skills in education, training and leadership with extensive experience in the TAFE sector.
+Carmel has skills in education, training and leadership, with extensive experience in the TAFE sector.

 Commencing at Chisholm Institute in 2008 as a vocational educator, Carmel had prior roles as a chef and kitchen manager, working in Australia and overseas.
 In recent years Carmel was a hospitality education manager at Chisholm and is currently a business partner in the Chisholm Solutions team.